PF2 POD Swim Fins - Vertical Rail Control for Swimming, Bodysurfing and Bodyboarding

 - Measurements are before stretch.

-- Strap stretch allowance of 10-15 mm for secure fit
+- Strap stretch allowance of 10-15 mm for a secure, non-slip fit

-POD rubber swim fins are designed for swimming, bodysurfing, bodyboarding, knee boarding, lifesaving, and ocean use.
-They are not designed for forward walking or running.
+POD natural rubber swim fins suit swimming, bodysurfing, bodyboarding, kneeboarding, lifesaving, and ocean photography.

 27 Reviews Hide Reviews Show Reviews